Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

 \end{theorem}

-The key step in the proof of Theorem \ref{unarymod2} and \ref{unaryodd} is checking that the composition product in $\pazocal{P}$ is the law of composition for additive operations on $\pi_*(\mathrm{Lie}^{\pi}_{\Fp,\E_{\infty}}(A))$.
-The proof relies on a general result of Brantner (\cite[Theorem 3.5.1 and 4.3.2]{brantner}), which explains the compatibility of the structure of additive operations on the $E^2$-page of the (dual) bar spectral sequence with that on the homotopy groups of the monadic bar construction the $E^\infty$-page assembles to.
+In order to verify the composition product and relations among the unary operations on $\pi_*(\Lie^{\pi}_{\Fp,\E_{\infty}}(A))$ that comes from the power ring $\pazocal{P}$ (\Cref{powerring}), we make use of a general result of Brantner \cite[Theorem 3.5.1 and 4.3.2]{brantner}, which explains the compatibility of the structure of additive operations on the $E^2$-page of the (dual) bar spectral sequence with that on the homotopy groups of the monadic bar construction the $E^\infty$-page assembles to when the spectral sequence degenerates on the $E^2$-page at weights powers of $p$.

-When the degree of a class gets arbitrarily large, we observe in Corollary \ref{algebra} that the additive operations on that class form an algebra Koszul dual to the Dyer-Lashof algebra, which is isomorphic to the extended Steenrod algebra but with $Sq^0=0$.
+Taking the colimit along the suspension map on the power ring $\pazocal{P}$, which is induced by the canonical map $\Sigma\spla(\Sigma^k\Fp)\rightarrow\spla(\Sigma^{k+1}\Fp)$, we observe in \Cref{algebra} that the universal unary operations form an algebra Koszul dual to the Dyer-Lashof algebra, which is isomorphic to the extended Steenrod algebra but with $Sq^0=0$.
 Indeed, the Dyer-Lashof algebra is isomorphic to the extended Steenrod algebra for restricted Lie algebras, cf. \cite{dual}.
-For filtration reasons, the restriction on the shifted Lie bracket is not visible on the $E^2$-page of the dual bar spectral sequence, i.e. the Andr\'{e}-Quillen cohomology associated to the monad $\p_{\R}$, when $p>2$.
-Instead, we use a homotopy fixed points spectral sequence to detect the restriction map in Lemma \ref{restricted}.
+For filtration reasons, the restriction on the shifted Lie bracket is not visible on the $E^2$-page of the dual bar spectral sequence.
+Instead, we use a homotopy fixed points spectral sequence to detect the restriction map in \Cref{restricted}.
 Thus we recover and clarify the unpublished computations of Kriz and Basterra-Mandell on connective objects via a different method.

-\begin{remark} The shifted Lie brackets on the mod $p$ homology and Lubin-Tate theory of spectral Lie algebras always vanish on unary operations of positive weights, as was shown by Antol\'{i}n-Camerena (\cite{omar}), Brantner (\cite{brantner}), and Kjaer (\cite{kjaer}).
-The slight difference from our situation comes from the fact that that all unary operations on spectral Lie algebras are additive, whereas the restriction map for the shifted Lie bracket on the homotopy groups of spectral partition Lie algebras is a nonadditive unary operation.
+Therefore the target category for the homotopy groups of a spectral partition Lie algebra or the $\Fp$-linear TAQ cohomology is the category of $\pazocal{P}$-$\Lie^{s,\rho}$-\textit{algebras} (Definition \ref{sLieP}), i.e., $\Fp$-modules $L$ over the power ring $\pazocal{P}$ together with a shifted Lie bracket and a restriction map satisfying the conditions in part (3) of Theorem \ref{maintheorem1} and \ref{maintheorem2}. \begin{remark} The shifted Lie brackets on the mod $p$ homology of spectral Lie algebras always vanish on unary operations of weight at least $p$, as was shown by Antol\'{i}n-Camerena \cite{omar} and Kjaer \cite{kjaer}.
+The difference lies in that all unary operations on the mod $p$ homology of spectral Lie algebras are additive, whereas on the homotopy groups of spectral partition Lie algebras, there is a non-additive unary operation, i.e., the restriction on the shifted Lie bracket.
 See Remark \ref{comparebrackets}. \end{remark}